Author Archives: robsworkshop

 Now the turn and DRL’s look not as good.
 Oh well… One more thing too do while I have room in the garage..
 Clean and treat the box covers.
 Found a good product for fixing the faded grey.

 Supposed to last a year..
 We will see..
 But it really did remove many years of fading.
-And now they look new and so does the sail !
+And now they look new and so does the other plastics !

 Looks like it’s wet..
 But it’s not.
 So with the messy stuff done, it’s time for the Avalanche to visit the garage… But first here’s a new Video I made..